citp/privacy-policy-historical/b/be/bes/bestproducttesters.com.md

 Privacy Policy

-This Privacy Policy discloses the privacy practices for the [www.producttesters.com](http://www.producttesters.com/) website (the “Website”).
-CPX Interactive LLC, the provider of the Website (referred to as “us” or “we”), is committed to protecting your privacy online.
+This Privacy Policy discloses the privacy practices for the [www.bestproducttesters.com](http://www.bestproducttesters.com/) website (the “Website”).
+Affiture, the provider of the Website (referred to as “us” or “we”), is committed to protecting your privacy online.
 Please read the following to learn what information we collect from you (the “User” or the “End User”) and how we use that information.
 If you have any questions about our privacy policy, please email us.

+Why am I receiving this Ad?
+One of the websites that you frequently visit allows our advertisers to buy space on their properties.
+They do this to ensure people can continue to browse their site for free by allowing them to pay the fees associated with owning a website.
+If you would like to opt out of receiving advertisements like the one you are seeing, click here (<http://www.networkadvertising.org/consumer/opt_out.asp>)and opt out of all available Advertisers on the following page.
+Also send an email to [producttesters1@gmail.com](mailto:producttesters1@gmail.com) with the word REMOVE in the subject line and we will opt you out of all email marketing as soon as we can.

 PLEASE READ THIS PRIVACY POLICY CAREFULLY.
 BY ACCESSING OR USING OUR WEBSITE, YOU ACKNOWLEDGE THAT YOU HAVE READ, UNDERSTAND, AND AGREE TO BE BOUND TO ALL THE TERMS OF THIS PRIVACY POLICY AND OUR WEBSITE TERMS OF USE.
 IF YOU DO NOT AGREE TO THESE TERMS, EXIT THIS PAGE AND DO NOT ACCESS OR USE THE WEBSITE.